chankrrn/WRO-FE-YBR/elec/elec_README.md

        RPLiDAR C1
 ```

-The ultrasonic sensors and light sensor were removed.

-This was not simply a component replacement.

-It changed what information the robot had available.
+The ultrasonic sensors and light sensor were removed as the sensing strategy changed.
+This was more than a component replacement; it changed the type of information available to the robot.
+The final system mainly used LiDAR and camera data for navigation and localization.

 ---

-# 11.3 Version 2 — LiDAR-Based Prototype
+## 11.3 Version 2 — LiDAR-Based Prototype

 Version 2 introduced: